Dan Robert Abbey

-Horace Stafford "Harry" Shipman and Margaret Estelle "Muggsie" Aderhold were married Sep 1928 in Del Rio, Val Verde Co., TX.
+Horace Stafford "Harry" Shipman and Margaret Estelle "Muggsie" Aderhold were married September 5, 1928, in Del Rio, Val Verde Co., TX.

 After Horace Stafford "Harry" Shipman died, Margaret Estelle "Muggsie" (Aderhold) Shipman married Daniel McBride Robert (a/k/a Dan Robert Abbey).
-The name change was due to Alva A. (Franks) Robert's son being adopted by her new husband, Charles T. Abbey.
+The name change was due to Alva A. (Franks) Robert's son being adopted by her new husband, Charles Truman Abbey.

 Dan Robert Abbey and Margaret Estelle "Muggsie" (Aderhold) Shipman were married April 13, 1934, in El Paso, El Paso Co., TX.